tonypapakon/place_suggestion/README.md

 ## Features

 - **Search for Nearby Cafes and Bars:** Use your current location or enter a specific address.
-- **Visual Branding:** Updated with a custom logo displayed on the home screen and header bar.
 - **Detailed Place Information:**
   - Location displayed on an interactive map.
   - Average rating from reviews.